 The police report can be useful during a hit-and-run investigation.
 Your legal team can request a copy and review the information it contains.
 Details might help determine where the driver went after fleeing the scene.

 Maybe there’s a security camera near the location of the crash your lawyer can use to find the motorist.
 Or a resident in that area could have seen everything and write down vital information about the driver and their vehicle.

 Your legal team can use various resources to track down the driver and hold them responsible for the harm they caused.

 Your legal team can talk to witnesses and obtain their statements.
 Someone might have seen the entire incident, including where the driver headed after the collision.

-Sometimes, witnesses write down information, such as a license plate number, description of the car, and description of the driver.
-Your legal team can gather all necessary information from the witnesses to try to find the motorist.
+Sometimes, witnesses write down information, such as a license plate number, a description of the car, and a description of the driver.
+Your legal team can gather all necessary information from the witnesses to find the motorist.

 Traffic cameras are common throughout New York.
 Many buildings also contain security cameras.
 Your legal team can secure footage from these cameras to try to capture the crash as it happened.
 A clear image of the car and license plate can make locating the driver easy.

 Your legal team could call the Department of Motor Vehicles (DMV) to request information about the driver if anyone wrote down the license plate number.
 Law enforcement might also have asked the DMV for the license plate search results.